 Solomon Spalding wrote an unpublished manuscript that Sidney Rigdon got a hold of before Spalding's death.
 A list of 70 parallels between this manuscript and the Book of Mormon is available.

-Ethan Smith was Oliver Cowdrey's paster and published a book just before the Book of Mormon which contained so many elements found in the Book of Mormon that church historian BH Roberts petitioned the Bretheren for an explanation and got shut down.
-Elements included a Breastplate and Urim & Thummum, Isaiah quoted for 24 chapters, and Ancient Americans arriving from the Middle East.
+Ethan Smith was Oliver Cowdrey's pastor and published a book just before the Book of Mormon which contained so many elements found in the Book of Mormon that church historian BH Roberts petitioned the Brethren for an explanation and got shut down.
+Elements included a Breastplate and Urim & Thummim, Isaiah quoted for 24 chapters, and Ancient Americans arriving from the Middle East.